dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

                     :start-after: json-start
                     :end-before: json-end

-Namespace and namespace mapping can be declared for a model.
+The namespace and namespace mapping can be declared for a model.
 In that case all fields :ref:`except attributes <pages/data-binding/attributes:namespace inheritance>` inherit them:

 .. grid:: 2